leto1210/z390-Hack/config_explain_BIOS.md

 ***Bios version 0905 (2019/04/11)***

 ````
-Always do a "Load Optimized Defaults" after Bios Update or applying this parameters
+Always do a "Load Optimized Defaults" after Bios Update or before applying this parameters
 ````

 ## Ai Tweaker